aanker/xwordlist/docs/index.md

 ### Configuration File

-`xwordlist` will also look for a configuration file named `xwordlist.conf` located in either the same directory as the main Python program or in a folder in the user’s home directory (`~/xwordlist`).
-For the word transformation options, you may want to store your preferences in the configuration file to save having to enter them on the command line each time.
+`xwordlist` supports the use of a configuration file named `xwordlist.conf`.
+You can paste any or all command line options directly into the configuration file rather than entering them on the command line.
+Then you can just type `xwordlist` or `xwl` on the command line to run the software and it will process all of the options saved in the configuration file.
+Especially for things like using the [recipes](/resources/#recipes), it is often easier to just paste everything into the configuration file rather than trying to type it all on the command line.

+Often times when installing by `pip`, the `xwordlist.conf` file ends up in a hard to find directory buried in an obscure location.
+Rather than leave the configuration file in that directory, you can move it to a folder your home directory:  `~/xwordlist/xwordlist.conf` (it must be a folder named `xwordlist` inside your home folder).
+To help you find where your configuration file is located, enter `xwordlist --config` and the software will tell you which folder contains the active configuration file.

 Options entered on the command line take precedence over the configuration file.
-So for instance, set your default in the configuration file for `case upper` but then override it with `--case none` when you’d rather look at raw text.
-It is recommended that you specify your most important defaults in the configuration file and leave the inputs and outputs to the command line — but YMMV.

 The `xwordlist.conf` file included in the GitHub repository contains commented out examples of the usage of each option.

 For more information about setting configuration options, see the [expanded help page](/help).
 Also, be sure to check out the various [recipes pages](/resources/#recipes) which provide options you can paste directly into your configuration file to do common activities.